 - The mechanism of testosterone replacement decreasing lipids may be due to testosterone’s positive effects on abdominal fat and insulin resistance.

 - Short-term administration of testosterone induces a beneficial effect on exercise-induced myocardial ischemia in men with coronary heart disease.
-This effect may be related to a direct coronary-relaxing effect of testosterone.

 - Transdermal testosterone replacement has been shown to improve chronic stable angina by increasing the angina-free exercise tolerance vs. controls that were getting placebos.

 - Testosterone replacement in patients with congestive heart failure has been shown to improve exercise capacity, improve insulin resistance, and improve muscle performance.